akka/akka/akka-docs/src/main/paradox/distributed-data.md

 For the full documentation of this feature and for new projects see @ref:[Distributed Data - Get](typed/distributed-data.md#get).

-To retrieve the current value of a data you send `Replicator.Get` message to the `Replicator`.
+To retrieve the current value of a data you send @apidoc[Replicator.Get](akka.cluster.ddata.Replicator.Get) message to the `Replicator`.
 You supply a consistency level which has the following meaning:

 Scala